-Prerequisites: Algebra I and Geometry This course extends the study of topics introduced in Algebra I. The emphases on linear, quadratic, exponential, logarithmic, polynomial, and rational functions are motivated by data investigations.
+This course extends the study of topics introduced in Algebra I. The emphases on linear, quadratic, exponential, logarithmic, polynomial, and rational functions are motivated by data investigations.
 Graphing calculators are an integral part of this course.
 This course may be taken concurrently with Geometry.
-Note: Credit by exam is available for this course.
-Contact the school's counselor for details.

-MA-460-8 - Semester MA-460-1 - Year Algebra II Seminar Grades 10-12
+MA-460-8 - Semester MA-460-1 - Year Algebra II Seminar Grades 10, 11, 12